sjl/.plan/README.markdown

 Emailed the author back with my results.
 This is really strange… I would have expected either the monitor or the Lisp Machine were the problem, but they only seem to not work *together*.

+## 2019-04-16

+The Makerlisp author received an updated version of the monitor and he's now seeing the same thing I am, so it's nothing I did wrong.
+He's mailing me his old/good monitor and I'm mailing him my bad new one, which was very kind of him.

+Spent a while getting Vim set up to work with a Makerlisp REPL.
+Mostly got it working, except the newline handling is going to be kind of a pain.
+But I can live with that for now, in exchange for being able to edit in Vim with Paredit and sending to a REPL easily.